 Goal: Build common language and understanding of structural racism to work for change

-- Workshops by the Racial Equity Institute (REI) conducted over Zoom
+- 1.5 Day Immersive Experience Workshop by the Groundwater Institute conducted over Zoom

-- Groundwater - uses data to show racism is structural in nature
+- Groundwater Presentation (3 hours) - uses data to show racism is structural in nature

-- Phase 1 - shows how institutions, systems, and culture produce unjust and inequitable outcomes; helps participants recognize historical and root causes of disparities
+- Racial Equity Institute 2-Day Workshop - shows how institutions, systems, and culture produce unjust and inequitable outcomes; helps participants recognize historical and root causes of disparities

 Community